Bande dessinée: 1974–1990: France becomes preeminent

 The aftermath of the May 1968 social upheaval brought many mature – as in aimed at an adult readership – BD magazines, something that had not been seen previously and virtually all of them of purely French origin, which was also indicative of France rapidly becoming the preeminent force in the (continental) European BD world, eventually usurping the position the Belgians held until then.
-L'Écho des Savanes (from new publisher Éditions du Fromage, founded by Pilote defectors Nikita Mandryka, Claire Bretécher and Marcel Gotlib), with Gotlib's pornography watching deities and Bretécher's Les Frustrés ("The Frustrated Ones"), and Le Canard Sauvage ("The Wild Duck/ Mag"), an art-zine featuring music reviews and BDs, were among the earliest.
-Following suit was Métal Hurlant (vol. 1: December 1974 – July 1987 from also new French publisher Les Humanoïdes Associés, founded by likewise Pilote defectors, Druillet, Jean-Pierre Dionnet and Mœbius) with the far-reaching science fiction and fantasy of Mœbius, Druillet, and Bilal.
-Its translated counterpart made an impact in America as Heavy Metal.
-This trend continued during the seventies, until the original Métal Hurlant folded in the early eighties, living on only in the American edition, which soon had an independent development from its French-language parent.
-Nonetheless, it were these publications and their artists which are generally credited with the revolutionizing and emancipation of the Franco-Belgian BD world.
+L'Écho des Savanes (from new publisher Éditions du Fromage, founded by Pilote defectors Nikita Mandryka, Claire Bretécher, and Marcel Gotlib), with Gotlib's pornography watching deities and Bretécher's Les Frustrés ('The Frustrated Ones'), and Le Canard Sauvage ('The Wild Duck/Mag'), an art-zine featuring music reviews and BDs, were among the earliest.
+Following suit was Métal Hurlant (vol. 1: December 1974 – July 1987 also from a new French publisher Les Humanoïdes Associés, founded by likewise Pilote defectors, Druillet, Jean-Pierre Dionnet, and Mœbius) with the far-reaching science fiction and fantasy of Mœbius, Druillet, and Bilal.
+Its translated counterpart made an impact in the US as Heavy Metal.
+This trend continued during the seventies, until the original Métal Hurlant folded in the early eighties, living on only in the US edition, which soon had an independent development from its French-language parent.
+Nonetheless, it were these publications and their artists which are generally credited with the revolutionising and emancipation of the Franco-Belgian BD world.
 As indicated, most of these early adult magazines were established by former Pilote BD artists, who had left the magazine to break out on their own, after they had staged a revolt in the editorial offices of Dargaud, the publisher of Pilote, during the 1968 upheaval, demanding and ultimately receiving more creative freedom from then editor-in-chief René Goscinny (see also: "Jean "Mœbius" Giraud on his part in the uprising at Pilote").